Emergency funds and support

 It is available to you if you have no other source of funding or financial support.

-Examples of non discretionary payments and loans available
+Examples of non discretionary payments and loans from the DWP

 - Cold Weather Payments are made automatically to people who receive benefits such as Pension Credit or Income Support during periods (seven consecutive days) of exceptionally cold weather.